Polymer/polymer-project.org/app/_blog/2018-05-25-polymer-elements-3-faq.md

 ---
 layout: post
 title: "Polymer Elements 3.0 FAQ"
+published: 2018-05-25
+author: polymer-team
+description: "FAQ about updating your application to use the Polymer Elements 3.0"

 ---
 If you've started updating your application to use the recently released 3.0 version of the Polymer Elements, you might have run into some problems.
 Here are the